vranki/hemppa/README.md

 Prints bot uptime.

+### Teamup

+Can access Teamup ( https://teamup.com/ ) calendar.
+Teamup has nice API and is easier to set up than Google so prefer it if possible.
+This bot polls the calendar every 5 minutes and notifies the room of any changes.

+Howto:

+* Create a calendar in Teamup https://teamup.com/
+* Get api key at https://teamup.com/api-keys/request
+* !teamup apikey [your api key]
+* !teamup add [calendar id]

+Commands:

+* !teamup apikey [apikey] - set api key
+* !teamup add [calendar id] - add calendar to this room
+* !teamup del [calendar id] - delete calendar from this room
+* !teamup list - list calendars in this room
+* !teamup poll - poll now for changes

 ### Google Calendar

 Can access a google calendar in a room.
 This is a bit pain to set up, sorry.